Photo:

 The best part?
 Everything is still free.

 At the library, my two kids will gleefully collect a small mountain of books.
 It’s so empowering to pick out anything — anything! — they want and get to take it home.
-More than 460,000 people are Seattle Public Library cardholders, including my 5-year-old.
+Around 300,000 people are active Seattle Public Library card users, including my children since they were 5-years-old.

 Seattle voters approved a $196.4 million bond measure in 1998 that paid for a new downtown library, added four brand-new libraries and replaced or renovated 22 neighborhood branches.